 Above you can see some webinar examples that raise the topic of managing and leveraging your sales funnel.
 It’s a piece of content that might grab the attention of businesspeople who seek specific solutions to their problems or want to learn insights from other companies' actions and implement new strategies to their own workflow.

 It can be an inspiration for your actions.
 You could make a similar webinar concerning topics such as “How to build sales process” or “How to write a business proposal”.
-It can be connected with your brand but not focused on presenting the product.
-For example, if you’re selling yoga equipment you can run a webinar about staying mindful or the health results of working from home.
+It can be connected with your brand but not focus on presenting the product.
+For example, if you’re selling best cork yoga mats, you can run a webinar about staying mindful or the health results of working from home.
 Your goods might be just a part of the whole content - and it should work wonders too.

 #6 Get key insights from the industry without leaving home